ComposableFi/composable/scripts/polkadot-launch/awesome-polkadot-hosting.md

 - and, either relay setup or what relay to use
 - and other utilitary setup like logging, metrics
 - private keys in keystore
-- logical netwrok connectivty allowance (bridges)
+- logical network connectivity allowance (bridges)

 There are guides and tools which help to make life easier